facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 ### Exporting Swift

 Swift doesn't have support for macros, so exposing native modules and their methods to JavaScript inside React Native requires a bit more setup.
 However, it works relatively the same.
-Let's say we have the same `CalendarModule` but as a Swift class:
+Let's say you have the same `CalendarModule` but as a Swift class:

 ```swift
 // CalendarManager.swift